harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > I repeat, F-U-C-K-S.
 >
-> But when I'm in the open air with a bunch of English speakers like this, a lot
+> But when I'm in the open air with a bunch of English speakers
 >
-> of you think my name is Harry Fox.
+> and I say this, a lot of you think my name is Harry Fuchs.
 >
-> My name is not Harry Fox.
+> My name is not Harry Fuchs.
 >
-> And in my family, when we have a family get-together, we get very upset when
+> And in my family, when we have a family get together,
 >
-> you call us a group of fuckers.
+> we get very upset when you call us a group of fuckers.
 >
 > And I have two kids.
 >
-> I had to call them how-the and what-the.
+> I had to call them Halver and Wather.
 >
 > Just to, okay, we need some processing, that joke.
 >
 > Just work on that.
 >
-> No, the real problem with the name Harry Fox is actually, if I can just say,
+> No, the real problem with the name, my Harry Fuchs,
 >
+> is actually, if I can just say,
+>
 > there just simply hasn't been enough fucking in my life.
 >
 > And in fact, you know, you can see I'm quite old.
 >
-> And even at this age, I honestly don't know if I'm any good at sex.
+> And even at this age,
 >
-> Because I read recently that to be good at anything, it takes 10,000 hours.
+> I honestly don't know if I'm any good at sex.
 >
+> 'Cause I read recently that to be good at anything,
+>
+> it takes 10,000 hours.
+>
 > Wow.
 >
 > 10,000 hours is a lot of fucking.
 >
-> I mean, maybe, if I add it all up, maybe I get to 5,000 hours if I include
+> I mean, maybe, if I add it all up,
 >
-> masturbation.
+> maybe I get to 5,000 hours if I include masturbation.
 >
-> But, you know, what makes this, I actually did some more maths on this.
+> But, you know, what makes this,
 >
-> Did you know that you actually need to fuck 24 hours a day for an entire year
+> I actually did some more maths on this.
 >
-> to get to just 8,000 hours?
+> Did you know that you actually need to fuck 24 hours a day
 >
+> for an entire year to get to just 8,000 hours?
+>
 > Wow.
 >
-> And if you live to 70, you need to fuck 10 times a day from the day you were
+> And if you live to 70,
 >
-> born until the day you die.
+> you need to fuck 10 times a day
 >
-> And I don't know what's worse about that.
+> from the day you were born until the day you die.
 >
-> The thought of newborn babies.
+> And I don't know what's worse about that,
 >
-> Babies having sex.
+> the thought of newborn babies having sex
 >
-> Or the idea of sex with old people on the day they're dying.
+> or the idea of sex with old people
 >
+> on the day they're dying.
+>
 > It's a terrible thought.
 >
-> But you know what makes this even worse?
+> But you know what makes this even worse is like,
 >
-> It's like, as I stand here, like, watching all of you wasting time listening to
+> as I stand here like watching all of you wasting time
 >
-> me,
+> listening to me,
 >
 > I know that all of you must suck at sex too.
 >
 > Wow.
 >
-> Of course, except for Alan.
+> Oh, of course, except for Alan,
 >
-> Because he has big data on spanking.
+> 'cause he has big data on spanking.
 >
 > Give it up for Alan over there and his spanking.
 >
+> Yeah.
+>
-> Yeah, so what am I going to do next?
+> So what am I gonna do next?
 >
 > Let's take a little look.
 >